hymerman/benandhelenwedding.co.uk/content.md

 # Ben and Helen's wedding
 ## 30th August 2015
 Welcome to our wedding website!
-Here we will put all the useful information you need to know about the big day, and some helpful local information.
-Please check back every now and then for updates, as the website is likely to be continually evolving!
+Here we will put all the useful information you need to know about the big day, as well as some helpful local information.
+Please check back every now and then, as we'll be updating it regularly!

 ## General
 ### Why France?
-Why the Chateau Javarzay in Chef Boutonne?
+Why the Château Javarzay in Chef Boutonne?
 Well, Ben popped the question whilst we were on holiday in France.
-But prior to that, this area of France has always been our special escape; we have had numerous holidays in mum and dad's beautiful maison in Saint Martin d'Entraigues.
+But before that, this area of France has always been our special escape; we have had numerous holidays in mum and dad's beautiful maison in Saint Martin d'Entraigues.
 And we love the area.
-On our holidays, we often pack up a fromage-filled baguette and cycle over to the chateau to picnic by the lake.
-The area is very special to us, I can't think of anywhere where we feel more relaxed and at home, and we wanted to share it with everyone!
+On our holidays, we often pack up a fromage-filled baguette and cycle over to the château to picnic by the lake.
+The area is very special to us; I can't think of anywhere where we feel more relaxed and at home, and we wanted to share it with everyone!

 ### Overview of the day
-We will have our ceremony in the castle grounds (which is a public space, so we may have some curious french onlookers!).
-We need everyone to keep everything crossed for a beautiful sunny day, but incase anyone brings any English weather with them, we have hired a marquee to shelter under.
+We will have our ceremony in the castle grounds (which is a public space, so we may have some curious French onlookers!).
+We need everyone to keep everything crossed for a beautiful sunny day, but in case anyone brings any English weather with them, we have hired a marquee to shelter under.
 We are holding the ceremony at 3pm, so would be grateful if you could arrive at about 2:30.
-After the ceremony we will serve cocktails and hors d'oeuvres, and you will have some free time to look around the castle grounds and lake whilst we have photographs taken (for those of you with children, there is a small playpark to keep everyone entertained).
-Then we will move in the chateau ferme, which literally translates into english as the farm, but don't be alarmed, it is a hall!
+After the ceremony we will serve cocktails and hors d'oeuvres, and you will have some free time to look around the castle grounds and lake whilst we have photographs taken (for those of you with children, there is a small play park to keep them entertained).
+Then we will move in the château 'ferme', which literally translates into English as the farm - but don't be alarmed, it's just a normal hall!
 Here we will have dinner, drinks and dancing into the night!

 ### Free bar!!
-As a way of thanking all of you for making the effort of traveling over to France, we have paid for all the drinks at the bar, so you don't need to bring any euros to spend on food or drink on the day of the wedding.
+As a way of thanking all of you for making the effort of travelling over to France, we have paid for all the drinks at the bar, so you don't need to bring any euros to spend on food or drink on the day of the wedding.

 ### Plan for the day after
 Nothing set in stone yet, but we would like to have a gathering and perhaps a BBQ.
 Details to be confirmed!